Sciebo-RDS/Sciebo-RDS/getting-started/minikube-embedded/README.md

 :Domain names where describo and rds will be served.
 The default `test-describo.localdomain.test` and `test-rds.localdomain.test` should be fine for most cases.
 We will later point them to the minikube IP in `/etc/hosts`.

 `global.domains`
-:Domain names where OwnCloud or NextCloud instances will be served.
-We start with no entries here; later, when we add the RDS instance as OAuth2 client for nextcloud, we will add one entry; we might have more than one entries here.
-Each entry will need a `name` that coincides with the domain name in the cloudIds provided by that EFSS, an address where it can be found, and OAuth2 client ID and secret for the RDS instance, we will create these later when we deploy and configure the EFSS.
+:Domains where OwnCloud or NextCloud instances will be served.
+We start with no entries here; later, when we set the RDS instance as OAuth2 client for nextcloud, we will add one entry.
+Later we might want to add another entry form OwnCloud.
+Each entry will need a `name` that coincides with the domain name in the cloudIds provided by that EFSS, an address and internal address where it can be found, and an OAuth2 client ID and secret for the RDS instance.
+We will create these later when we deploy and configure the EFSS; essentially, if we uncomment a `global.domains` entry in the provided `values.yaml` file, the only thing we should need to edit are the OAuth2 client ID an secret.
+More details below.

 `layer1-port-zenodo.environment`
 :To publish to Zenodo, we need to register our RDS instance as an OAuth2 client for zenodo, and set here the client ID and secret.
+For development, it is convenient to use [Zenodo's sandbox](https://sandbox.zenodo.org/).
+To configure it, use `https://test-rds.localdomain.test` as both Website URL and Redirect URI (unless you change the `global.rds.domain` value in the `values.yaml` file).

 `layer1-port-openscienceframework.environment`
 :To publish to OFS, we need to register our RDS instance as an OAuth2 client for OFS, and set here the client ID and secret.
+For development, it is convenient to use [OSF's test site](https://test.osf.io/dashboard).
+To configure it, use `https://test-rds.localdomain.test` as both Website URL and Redirect URI (unless you change the `global.rds.domain` value in the `values.yaml` file).

-If you decide to not configure either zenodo of OFS, remember to set its `enabled` flag to false, and to comment out the corresponding section.
+If you decide to not configure either zenodo of OFS, remember to set its `enabled` flag to false in `values.yaml`, and to comment out the corresponding section.

 We can leave the rest of the values as provided.

-Now we deploy the k8s environment with minikube.
-First we start from a clean slate:

-    $ minukube stop && minikube delete

-Then we set docker as the minikube driver, and start the minikube env:

-    $ minikube config set driver docker
-    $ minikube start --kubernetes-version=v1.26.1 --memory=5g

-Then we enable ingress and create the namespace we have set in `values.yaml`, in `global.namespace.name`:

-    $ minikube addons enable ingress
-    $ kubectl create ns rds

-At this point we can check the minikube IP and add the `global.describo.domain` and `global.rds.domain` to `/etc/hosts`, pointing at that IP:
+At this point we can check the minikube IP and add the values of `global.describo.domain` and `global.rds.domain` to `/etc/hosts`, pointing at that IP:

     $ minikube ip
     192.168.49.2

-If we want to deploy some local changes, via providing a local docker image for some k8s service, now is the time to build the image.
-We will do this in the Sciebo-RDS cloned repository.

-If, for example, we are editing the RDS javascript code, we will want to provide locally the image for the layer0-web pods.
-To build the image we need to edit the dockerfile and remove the `zivgitlab.uni-muenster.de/sciebo-rds/dependency_proxy/containers/` prefixes from the FROM directives - so, for example, we would have `FROM node:16-alpine3.16 AS staging` instead of `FROM zivgitlab.uni-muenster.de/sciebo-rds/dependency_proxy/containers/node:16-alpine3.16 AS staging`.

-    $ cd RDS/layer0_ingress/web/
-    $ vim Dockerfile.rds-standalone
-    $ eval $(minikube -p minikube docker-env)  # this points the current terminal to the minikube docker environment
-    $ docker build -f Dockerfile.rds-standalone -t rds-app:0.10 .
-    $ docker tag rds-app:0.10 zivgitlab.wwu.io/rds-app:v0.2.3

-And now we can configure our values.yaml file to use the built image:

-    layer0-web:
-      image:
-        repository: rds-app
-        pullPolicy: Never

-Note that as of version 0.2.3, and until these to work on minikube we need to build the images locally for both layer0-web (as shown above) and layer1-port-owncloud (as shown below).

-To build the layer1-port-owncloud docker image:

-    $ cd RDS/layer1_adapters_and_ports/port_owncloud
-    $ vim dockerfile  # Remove the `zivgitlab.uni-muenster.de/sciebo-rds/dependency_proxy/containers/` prefix from the FROM directive
-    $ eval $(minikube -p minikube docker-env)  # this points the current terminal to the minikube docker environment
-    $ docker build -f dockerfile -t rds-port-owncloud:0.10 .
-    $ docker tag rds-port-owncloud:0.10 zivgitlab.wwu.io/rds-port-owncloud:v0.2.3

-And add to values.yaml:

-    layer1-port-owncloud:
-      image:
-        repository: rds-port-owncloud
-        pullPolicy: Never
+Once we are happy with the `values.yaml` file, and the minikub environment is up, we are ready to deploy RDS to minikube.

-Now we use the [provided script](build-all-dependencies-with-helm.sh) to build and update the helm charts:
+We use the [provided script](build-all-dependencies-with-helm.sh) to build and update the helm charts.
+This script is supposed to be run in the same directory where the charts repo is cloned.

+    $ ls
+    build-all-dependencies-with-heml.sh charts
     $ bash build-all-dependencies-with-helm.sh

-And finally we  deploy the RDS stuff to the newly created environment:
+And finally we  deploy the RDS stuff to the newly created environment.
+This again supposes that we execute the helm command in the same directory where the charts repo and the `values.yaml` file are located.

     $ helm upgrade -n rds sciebords ./charts/charts/all/ -i --values values.yaml